ohmyshake/programming-tutorial/book/programming_environment/Overview.md

 ### Documents

-- Some software uses this folder to store files, such as Matlab/Adobe, but I don't usually use it to store my files.
+- Some softwares use this folder to store files, such as Matlab/Adobe, but I don't usually use it to store my files.

 ### Download